You don’t need an advanced degree to know that we can benefit from practicing gratitude.

 Looking for more?

 Want a ready-to-go gratitude journal for your students?
-I have print and digital resources you can download and use immediately.
+You can find a print and digital gratitude journal in my shop.

 So, what do you think?
 How can you help your students practice gratitude?
 Share your thoughts in the comments below.